Why put up with unsightly amalgam tooth fillings?

 Years ago, we were all given mercury amalgam fillings which would pepper our smiles with blobs of black metal or gold.
 But times have changed.
 If you need a filling or need to improve the shape, colour or size of your tooth, we can use white resin fillings for a far more aesthetically pleasing result.

-Mills Road Dental is an amalgam free clinic.
+Mills Road Dental, in Gosnells/Martin is an amalgam free clinic.
 We prefer white fillings because they are mercury free and look like part of a normal tooth.
 Also, the composite materials we use are far stronger than those used previously so you can expect your filling to last longer.

 How long will it take?